carpentries/instructor-training/02-models.md

 Instead,
 our goal with novices is *to help them construct a working mental model* so that they have something to attach facts to.

-Clearing up their misconceptions is therefore as important as presenting them with correct information.
-Broadly speaking,
-their misconceptions fall into three categories:

-*   Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia.
-    These are simple to correct,
-    but getting the facts right is not enough on its own.
-*   *Broken models*, such as believing that motion and acceleration must be in the same direction.
-    We can address these by having them reason through examples to see contradictions.
-*   *Fundamental beliefs*,
-    such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
-    These usually cannot be addressed in class, since they are deeply connected to the learner's social identity and cannot be reasoned away.

 For example,
 Software Carpentry's [lesson on the Unix shell](http://swcarpentry.github.io/shell-novice/)